Northern Grown Perennials

 attitude in the garden, while others make their presence known in a more

-'Benediction.'
-As a matter of etymology, the Latin meaning of the word "benediction"
+As a matter of etymology, the Latin meaning of the word

-as others we are evaluating.
-Everything about 'Benediction' is
+introduction, as well as others we are evaluating.
+Everything about

-pleasing--clean, precise, uniform and stately with alluring, beckoning
+'Benediction' is pleasing--clean, precise, uniform and stately with

-drawn to its softly shimmering presence as light fades, incanting the
+we are especially drawn to its softly shimmering presence as light fades,

 $40.00(NET--not subject to discount)